rizvified/spekit_frontend/README.md

 ### Note

-Due to the requirements of not using any CSS frameworks, the effort had been directed towards creating a simple yet effective design with all the core functionality included.
+Due to the requirements of not using any CSS frameworks, the effort had been directed towards creating a simple design, taking inspiration from search engines, with all the required functionality included.